CanonicalLtd/maas-docs/en/intro-concepts.md

 There are two types of controllers: a *region controller* and a *rack controller*.
-The region controller deals with operator requests while one or more rack controllers provide the high-bandwidth services to multiple racks.
+The region controller deals with operator requests while one or more rack controllers provide the high-bandwidth services to multiple server racks, as typically found in a data centre.

 A region controller consists of: